SMART Health Check-in

 Shim Deliver the Request

 The shim starts a same-device transaction and receives a request_uri.
-It builds a bootstrap URL with just client_id and request_uri, then opens a popup to the picker.
+It builds a bootstrap URL with just client_id and request_uri, then opens the picker.
+The reference portal uses a same-tab handoff; the shim also supports a popup handoff for compatibility.

 In future, the W3C Digital Credentials API will handle this natively.